Mark Parker: Personal life

 Parker is married to Kathy Mills, a former world record holding track and field athlete whom he met at Penn State.
 They have three grown children.

 Art collection

-Parker is an avid arts supporter with an extensive ongoing collection of modern, low brow and underground contemporary art, along with many other one-of-a-kind collectibles, including a cursed monkey.
+Parker is an arts supporter with a large ongoing collection of modern, low brow and underground contemporary art, along with many other rare collectibles, including a cursed monkey.
 Notable artists from Parker's collection include Andy Warhol, Adonna Khare, Mark Ryden, Todd Schorr, Natalia Fabia, Tim Biskup, Eric White, Sebastian Kruger, Charles Krafft, Glennray Tutor, Robert Crumb, Chris Mars, Sarina Brewer, and Michael Leavitt.
-Parker keeps a pair of bat-boots Nike designed for Michael Keaton to wear in the 1989 Batman movie.
+Parker kept a pair of bat-boots Nike designed for Michael Keaton to wear in the 1989 Batman movie.
 Other notable items include rare movie ephemera such as original props such as Star Wars C-3PO and models from Mars Attacks!
 (1996), The Day the Earth Stood Still (1951) and Back to the Future (1985).